mattmurch/GuessThatSong/README.md

 python setup.py install
 ```

-* On site deployment, answer 'yes' when asked if you would like to update your database.
-* Songs must be located in app/static/ directory
+* Place songs in app/static directory.
 * This application assumes music is organized into subdirectories as: Music/Artist/Album/Artist - Title.mp3 (or .flac)
-* Application runs of port 5000

 ## Deployment

 ```
 GuessThatSong/run.py
 ```

+* If the music directory has changed, answer 'yes' when asked if you would like to update your database.
+* Application runs on port 5000

 ## Built With